 Kansas City 5.12 7b+ 27 VIII+ 26 E6 6b Trad, 1 pitch, 60'

 Featured Route For a.
 Beginning of cliff to Gelsa

 A very enjoyable 5.8 that gradually builds in difficulty as you move higher.
-Usually done in 2 pitches; it can be done in one, which allows you to avoid the somewhat awkward belay below the crux notch.P1: Climb the corner and face to a ledge, then step right and ascend the corner in the larger orange open book.
+Usually done in 2 pitches; it can be done in one with careful attention to rope drag, which allows you to avoid the somewhat awkward belay below the crux notch.P1: Climb the corner and face to a ledge, then step right and ascend the corner in the larger orange open book.
 At the top, or slightly below it, traverse left to a notch and belay.
-(100 feet, 5.6)P2: Move up right through the notch, then traverse right and up to the finish.
-(50 feet, 5...[more]
+(100 feet, 5.6)P2: Move up right through the notch, then traverse rig...[more]
 Browse More Classics in NY

 Latest Regional Forum Messages